Is Hauptwerk Ready for Large Venues?

 I also want to share our experience at Greenwood UMC, speaking as both the creator of the instrument, and as the church's organist.
 As we approach the two year mark with this thing, there are some pros and cons that I feel are worth discussing - and some honest takeaways - in the hopes that it helps others who may find themselves toying with the idea of Hauptwerk.
 We (the congregation) built Opus 1 ourselves, in its entirety, based on my own designs.
 This alone was a tremendous cost-savings, and should be noted straight away.
 Commissioning a brand new Hauptwerk instrument will be vastly more expensive but potentially much, much more satisfying if you aren't up to the challenge of doing it yourself.
 It is, without doubt, a monumental task, capable of shattering all expectations if done properly, or, being deeply underwhelming if poorly executed.
 As with any of these decisions, do you your homework.

 Now, first thing’s first - this is NOT a pipe organ.
 Don't try to make it one.
 I couldn't begin to be so dense as to not have the utmost respect for true pipe organ builders; their work, their lifetimes worth of skills and knowledge, the marvelous attention to detail, and the unmatched degree of artistic and scientific merit inherent in the great organ builders past and present.
 I’ve often been told, in regards to Opus 1, “if you put a pipe facade up, no one would even know it’s digital.”
 While I appreciate the sentiment of that compliment - in regards to its tonal qualities - I have no interest in trying to fool anyone.
 It would be an illusion - a trick.
 To me, it would be dishonest.
 Hauptwerk VPOs, like all electronic organs, are without question, “emulators.”
 It’s analogous to a keyboard vs. a grand piano.
 It’s not a fair comparison from the start, no matter how good it may sound.
 Comparing even the nicest electronic keyboards, from the likes of Nord or Roland, to a Fazioli F308 or Bösendorfer Imperial is in no way a fair comparison.
 We are attempting to compare two different things.
 Make no mistake, however, as this not to say that one is right and one is wrong.
-No. They are simply two different things, suited for to different applications, with different capabilities.
-The tools and features afforded by Hauptwerk (and all other electronic instruments for that matter), can often be seen as "gimmicks" rather than useful solutions.
-Yet these features and tools have been arrived at after centuries of technological advancements.
+No. They are simply two different things, suited for two different applications, with different capabilities.
 Hauptwerk is merely an outgrowth of the advancements in organs and technology of the 21st Century.

 Where the “value” starts to really manifest itself, at least for us at Greenwood UMC, was in the realization that no matter how badly we may have wanted a pipe organ, of good quality, and of sufficient size, it was not - even in a million years, remotely possible - used, repurposed, newly commissioned - they were just too expensive.
 It wasn't going to be possible.
 The structural modifications needed for the building alone would have far exceeded financial limitations.
 Not to mention also, for us, it would need to call into question a certain matter of ethics.
 Why would a church, in a community with ordinary folks, some of whom are struggling to provide for their families, and in which there is even at least one homeless child or person, find it morally acceptable to spend hundreds of thousands to millions of dollars on a musical instrument?
 Even as an ardent lover of the pipe organ, its history, its place at the heart of the Christian church, and being a true advocate for the instrument, I could not justify the morality of that.
 The congregation of Greenwood UMC truly understood this distinction, and I greatly respect them for it.
 As someone of the ever-elusive Millennial Generation, I can attest that like many people my age, my greatest disdain for churches, generally speaking, is hypocrisy.